-It is due to the mold and bacteria present naturally in the cheesemaking process, and also in the cow’s milk.
-As we discussed earlier, some of these mold/bacteria responsible for the unique taste.
+It is due to the mold and bacteria naturally present in the cheesemaking process, and also the cow’s milk.
+As we discussed earlier here, some of these mold/bacteria responsible for the unique taste.

 So, the mold gorgonzola still safe to eat?